jbcodeforce/eda-studies/docs/techno/kafka/index.md

 [Kafka](https://kafka.apache.org) is a distributed real-time event streaming platform with the following key capabilities:

 * Publish and subscribe streams of records.
-Data are stored on disks with replication protocol.
+Data are stored on disks with the kafka replication protocol.
 Consumer applications can pull the information when they need, and keep track of what they have seen so far.
 * It can handle hundreds of read and write operations per second from many producers and consumers.
 * Supports Atomic broadcast, sends a record once, and every subscriber gets it once.
 * Replicate stream of data within the distributed cluster for fault-tolerance.
 Persist data during a given time period before deleting records.